-242 S. Santa Fe Salina, KS, 67401 785.827.1431 email@example.com Salinaartcenter.org The XYZs of Post-Digital Gesture: Drawings & Prints by Mike Lyon January 18 – April 16, 2017 Mike Lyon’s work is not digital art.
+242 S. Santa Fe Salina, KS, 67401 785.827.1431 email@example.com Salinaartcenter.org Exhibition walk-through The XYZs of Post-Digital Gesture: Drawings & Prints by Mike Lyon January 18 – April 16, 2017 Mike Lyon’s work is not digital art.
 Lyon is a pioneering figure in the emergent field of post-digital printmaking and graphics.
-[The first major study of the subject, […]
+[The first major study of […]

 The question of how to organize the visual and conceptual data that accrete as a portrait of a person is fundamental to Lyon’s work.
 While he answers the query technologically, he also answers it psychically.
 Each portrait coalesces identity into an ambitious exchange between sitter, artist and viewer.